haiwen/seafile-admin-docs/manual/deploy/only_office.md

 From version 6.1.0+ on (including CE), Seafile supports [OnlyOffice](https://www.onlyoffice.com/) to view/edit office files online.
 In order to use OnlyOffice, you must first deploy an OnlyOffice server.

-You can deploy OnlyOffice to the same machine as Seafile using the `onlyoffice.yml` provided by Seafile according to this document, or you can deploy it to a different machine according to the [official document](https://github.com/ONLYOFFICE/Docker-DocumentServer).
+You can deploy OnlyOffice to the same machine as Seafile using the `onlyoffice.yml` provided by Seafile according to this document, or you can deploy it to a different machine according to [OnlyOffice official document](https://github.com/ONLYOFFICE/Docker-DocumentServer).

 > Note: Using the official documentation to deploy to the same machine as Seafile server is no longer recommended after 12.0